cuynu/vancedx/README.md

 # YouTube Vanced+ [placeholder]
-**Modification of YouTube/YouTube Music app for Android with ad-free, background playback and many other tweaks made by Cuynu!**
+**Modification of YouTube/YouTube Music app for Android with ad-free, background playback and many other tweaks made by [Cuynu](https://gitlab.com/cuynu) !**

 # Does this project based on ReVanced/RVX/ReX ?
 - Nope.
 This is another project that implemented from scratch and does NOT related to them at all, but remember, this project are still is Placeholder.
-If you see someone saying this project are literally ReVanced, that are completely FAKE because they can't even access the Vanced+ source code or its prebulit package :)
+If you see someone saying this project are literally ReVanced, that are completely FAKE because they can't even access the Vanced+ source code or its prebulit package and what they said are just old Unofficial Vanced :)

 </p>
  <a href="https://telegram.me/vxupdate" ><img src="https://img.shields.io/badge/YouTube Vanced+ Channel-2CA5E0?style=for-the-badge&logo=telegram&logoColor=dark"></a>